Mabel Jewell Baker: Personal life and death

-In 1920, Baker's mother allowed boarders to stay on a property that she owned in Hyde Park and 16 years later Baker's whole school moved in to that property.
+In 1920, Baker's mother allowed boarders to stay on a property that she owned in Hyde Park, known as ‘Woodlyn’ and 16 years later Baker's whole school moved to that property.
 Baker's sister Amy ('Miss Dob') also was a teacher and a bursar and Baker's sister Florence ('Miss Flo') was in charge of the boarding house.
-After her retirement, Baker lived with her sister Amy and eventually learned to broom.
+After her retirement, Baker lived with her sister Amy.

 On 17 June 1967 Baker died at Westbourne Park and she was buried in North Road cemetery.
 She was commemorated by a school history in 1968.
 The Baker building and the Mabel Jewell Baker scholarships at Walford Anglican School were named in her honour.